audreyfeldroy/messagebar/CONTRIBUTING.md

 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request :D

-#### Have you created a site using jQuery TopBar?
+#### Have you created a site using jQuery MessageBar?

-[Let us know!](https://github.com/audreyr/topbar/wiki/Sites) It’s interesting to see what uses others have come up with.
+[Let us know!](https://github.com/audreyr/messagebar/wiki/Sites) It’s interesting to see what uses others have come up with.